nleanba/typst-marginalia/lib.typ

 /// This will update the marginalia config with the provided config options.
 ///
 /// The default values for the margins have been chosen such that they match the default typst margins for a4.
-It is strongly reccomended to change at least one of either `inner` or `outer` to be wide enough to actually contain text.
+It is strongly recommended to change at least one of either `inner` or `outer` to be wide enough to actually contain text.
 /// - inner (dictionary): Inside/left margins.
 ///     - `far`: Distance between edge of page and margin (note) column.
 ///     - `width`: Width of the margin column.